Hill Top, Beatrix Potter’s home

 Beatrix Potter bought Hill Top in 1905 with the royalties from her first few books, written at her parents home in London, but inspired by her annual holiday visits to the Lake District.
 She visited as often as she could, but never for more than a few days at a time, sketching the house, garden, countryside and animals for her new books.

-After she bought the house, she busied herself writing more books, and visiting her farm.
+After Beatrix bought the Hill Top she busied herself writing more books, and visiting her farm.
 In 1909 she bought another farm opposite Hill Top, Castle Farm, which became her main Lakeland base.

 Beatrix wrote many of her famous children’s stories in this little 17th century stone house.
 Characters such as Tom Kitten, Samuel Whiskers and Jemima Puddleduck were all created here, and the books contain many pictures based on the house and garden.